sthagen/oasis-open-openc2-yuuki/README.md

 ### Serializations

-Serialization objects are used to add support for different methods of decoding and encoding messages to the Consumer.
+Serialization objects add support for different message encoding and decoding methods to the Consumer.
-They are initialized with three arguments: the string that will be used to identify the protocol in OpenC2 Messages, a function for decoding messages, and a function for encoding messages.
+They are initialized with three arguments: a string to identify the protocol in OpenC2 Messages,
+a function for encoding messages, and a function for decoding messages.
 The Consumer class comes with support for JSON.
 ```python
 import json